State Authorization for Distance (Online) Education Programs and Students

 In other words, in order to offer online educational opportunities to other states' residents, PSU must comply with states' policies for distance education and be able to demonstrate compliance upon request.
 If PSU were to be found not in compliance, then all students enrolled at PSU would not be allowed to use Title IV, HEA program funds (federal financial aid & grants) to pay for their education.

-- Admissions Issues (admissions eligibility and process, residency decisions): Contact the office of Admissions at 503.725.3511 or www.pdx.edu/admissions
+- Admissions Issues (admissions eligibility and process): Contact the office of Admissions at 503.725.3511 or visit the Admissions website.

-- Registration & Records Issues (registration, petition processes, records and transcript issues, degree requirements, and veteran's services): Contact Registration & Records at 503.725.3511 or www.pdx.edu/registration
+- Registration & Records Issues (residency decisions, registration, petition processes, records and transcript issues, degree requirements, and veteran's services): Contact Registration & Records at 503.725.3511 or visit the Registrar's website.

 Alabama - Alaska - Arizona - Arkansas - California - Colorado - Connecticut - Delaware - District of Columbia

 Florida - Georgia - Hawaii - Idaho - Illinois - Indiana - Iowa - Kansas - Kentucky - Louisiana - Maine

 Maryland - Massachusetts - Michigan - Minnesota - Mississippi - Missouri - Montana - Nebraska

 Nevada - New Hampshire - New Jersey - New Mexico - New York - North Carolina - North Dakota

 Ohio - Oklahoma - Oregon - Pennsylvania - Rhode Island - South Carolina - South Dakota